selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 **Table:** NAME · EMAIL · ROLE · STATUS · LAST LOGIN · ACTIONS

 Only `ADMIN` role in admin terminal.
-Storefront customers are a separate Supabase Auth instance — not listed here.
+Storefront customers authenticate via Supabase Auth in the same project — their records live in the Supabase `auth.users` table and are not listed in this admin table.

 **Row actions:** Edit · Activity history · Ban/Suspend

+**Ban/Suspend guard:**
+- An admin cannot ban their own account
+- If only one admin account exists, the Ban action is disabled for that account with a tooltip: "Cannot ban the only admin account."
+- Both checks are enforced server-side — not just in the UI.
+Attempting either via a direct API call returns HTTP 403 with error `SELF_BAN_NOT_ALLOWED` or `LAST_ADMIN_NOT_ALLOWED`.

 **Stat cards:** TOTAL USERS · ACTIVE ORDERS · PENDING REFUNDS · BANNED/FLAGGED